ram-ev/ram-homepage-clean/content/english/funding/awards.md

 2. Anonymized thesis
 3. Expert opinion of the supervisor (if available)

-Please save your submission as **one ZIP** file and name it as follows: `Award_Name_LEVEL_EUERNAME.zip`.
+Please save your submission as **one ZIP** file and name it as follows: `AWARD-NAME_LEVEL_YOUR-NAME.zip`.
 So if you apply for the Franz-Urban-Pappi-Prize with your master thesis, the name would look like this: `Franz-Urban-Pappi_Master_Mustermann-Max.zip`.

 And then submit it via the link below -- we wish you the best of luck!